schroeker/Booknotes-privacy/README.md

-# Privacy Policy for BookNotes
+# Privacy Policy for MyDen

 **Last updated: April 19, 2026**

-BookNotes does not collect, store, or transmit any personal data to third parties.
+MyDen does not collect, store, or transmit any personal data to third parties.

 All data — including books, highlights, and notes — is stored locally on your device and optionally synced to your personal iCloud account. iCloud sync is end-to-end encrypted and controlled entirely by Apple.
 We have no access to your iCloud data.